Detained opposition leader loses final appeal against house-arrest order amid hopes she will be freed over the weekend.

 “But we’ve spoken to her lawyer once again and he says that they still have nothing about when she can be released.
 The lawyer said the papers have not been served [and] that it is just rumours.”

-However, success is far from assured.
-The US reacted to news of Aung San Suu Kyi’s imminent release saying that “our policy is that all political prisoners in Burma need to be released”.
+The United States reacted to news of Suu Kyi’s imminent release saying that “our policy is that all political prisoners in Burma need to be released”.

 |Many believe expectation of Suu Kyi’s release is